 Medical allowance is granted to employees to cover medical expenses.
 It can be used for doctor consultations, medical treatments, medication costs, or health insurance premiums.
 Employers may provide a fixed monthly amount or reimburse the actual expenses incurred.

+Note: It's important to note that different companies may have varying policies and practices regarding allowances.
 The exact details and amounts of allowances can differ based on company policies, industry norms, and individual employment contracts.

+Understanding the different allowances that are part of your salary breakup can provide valuable insights into your total income.
 It's essential to review your employment contract and consult with your company's HR department to have a clear understanding of the allowances applicable to you.

 Unraveling Deductions in Indian Salary Breakup